santoshankeru/technical-challenge/README_weddingGifts.txt

     ├── index.html       ~ Landing page of the application containing Login details └── _main.html       ~ Basic layout html file included in all other html files

-Recomendations ( can implement if more time permits)
+Improvements ( can implement if more time permits)
 ---------------
 1. Can improve the application look and feel by adding more styling components
 2. Instead of using JSON files as storage can go for a database providing more security